roman-barman/leetcode/README.md

-# My solutions to problems from LeetCode.
+# Solutions to problems from LeetCode.

 1. Two Sum
 2. Palindrome Number